jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

     Because work is such a large data storage shared between so many users, the following problems may emerge:

     * **Constraints on Shared Resources** - Because so many users are running jobs on $WORK, high-intensity Input/Output (I/O) operations may cause performance bottlenecks and contention between users.
-    * *One method of solving this is to **run high I/O operations in the $SCRATCH directory**, created for the specific purpose of not overloading the $WORK directory, and moving output files into $WORK.*
+    * **Offload Files to $SCRATCH** One method of solving this is to run high I/O operations in the $SCRATCH directory, created for the specific purpose of not overloading the $WORK directory, and moving output files into $WORK.*
-    * **Striping** - the $WORK file system has 24 I/O targets available, and stripe count should be adjusted accordingly. *It is generally advised to allocate at least one stripe for every 100 GB of file size, not exceeding 75% of available stripes.*
+    * **Striping Large Files** - the $WORK file system has 24 I/O targets available, and stripe count should be adjusted accordingly. *It is generally advised to allocate at least one stripe for every 100 GB of file size, not exceeding 75% of available stripes.*

-Working with Conda and Other ML Environments
+Issues Hosting Conda Environments on $WORK
 --------------------------------------------
-Additionally, since $WORK utilizes Lustre striping, performance is optimized for large files but can be inefficient for Conda environments, which contain thousands of small files.
+$WORK utilizes Lustre striping which is optimized for large files but can be inefficient for Conda environments, which contain thousands of small files.

-Additional information about running Conda on TACC systems can be found in `How to Install Conda <ai_environments_at_tacc\docs\getting_starting_section\How to Install Conda.rst>`_, but for now, it is advisable to run Conda tasks in the $SCRATCH environment due to its high I/O load.
+Additional information about running Conda on TACC systems can be found in `How to Install Conda <ai_environments_at_tacc\docs\getting_starting_section\How to Install Conda.rst>`_, but for now, it is advisable to run Conda tasks in the $SCRATCH environment due to its high I/O load requirements.

 Requesting a Node to Work On
 ----------------------------